Working Drafts

 5:34am

 She was just the welcoming party.
-Across the street, dozens of college-aged kids cluster outside a row of bars and clubs.
+Dozens of college-aged kids cluster outside a row of bars and clubs.
 The night is ending.
 Everyone’s waiting for a ride.
 Cabs line the curb.
 I walk straight through the loose knots of people.

-I’m more aware that I’m old.
-A kind of tired fondness arises in me.
-They all look exhausted, leaning into one another, killing time.
+I’m aware that I’m older.
+A tired fondness settles in.
+They look exhausted, leaning into one another, killing time.
 Making mistakes.
 This is your window.

 On the way back, I take a different route.
-It’s quieter.
+Quieter.
 Residential.
 No neon.
 No medians.
 I reach a wide intersection where several roads converge.
 One disappears into an underground tunnel.
 Directional signs point everywhere and nowhere.
 I cross slowly.

 Moving up and so alive